 When the Variants are defined, the software runs a PHPP calculation for each scenario.
 The results of the Variants are shown next to each other in the Variants sheet.

-You can customize the expected life cycle of the single components (opaque envelope, windows, ventilation etc.): based on this, PHPP calculates the economic conveniency of the investment for the more performing Variant.
+You can customize the expected life cycle of the single components (opaque envelope, windows, ventilation, etc.): based on this, PHPP calculates the economic convenience of the investment for the more performing Variant.
 It is not possible to customize an estimated increase of the energy cost, as this is supposed to remain constant over the calculation period.

 In the PHPP section dedicated to the thermal envelope, you can see how some older sheets have been merged together.